cohalloran1/march-madness/src/output/analysis/matchup_1211_vs_1208.md

 ## Analysis

 Gonzaga has a slight edge as a #8 seed versus #9 seed Georgia.
 Gonzaga has a higher ELO rating (1756 vs 1564), indicating better season-long performance.
 Historically, #8 seeds have won 51.40% of games against #9 seeds in the tournament.
-Gonzaga is the clear favorite with a 73.37% chance to win.
+Gonzaga is strongly favored with a 99.00% win probability.

 ## Betting Value Assessment